Criminology(MA)Duration: 12 months (full-time); 27 months (part-time)|Hope Park|Start month: January & October

 The programme consists of four modules and a dissertation (final research project) totalling 180 credits.
-Assessment methods will vary and may include academic essays, reports, presentations and examinations, a research proposal and research dissertation.
+Assessment methods will vary and may include academic essays, reports, presentations and examinations, research proposals and a research dissertation.

 Applications from students who do not hold a 1st or 2:1 Honours Degree (or equivalent) may be asked to demonstrate potential to achieve a Masters award via a sample of academic writing and interview before an offer is made.